 Horticulture (pipfruit, berryfruit, hops, vegetables) occupies a small, but expanding, area on the river flats and terraces and is a major water user.
 Most crops are irrigated from surface or groundwater during the summer.

-The Motueka FMU has a moderately diverse range of native freshwater fish species.
+The Motueka catchment has a moderately diverse range of native freshwater fish species.
 It contains 20 of New Zealand’s 51 native fish species, including galaxiids, bullies, and eels.
 There are also five estuarine and marine fish species in the lower reaches, essentially black flounder, kahawai, yellow-eyed mullet, stargazers and cockabully.

 Of the native fish species in Tasman, more than half (currently 12) are listed as At Risk or Nationally Vulnerable by the Department of Conservation.
 This high proportion of species with declining populations is largely due to broad-scale land use changes which has led to the degradation of fish habitat in waterways.